appolonist/xyz/README.md

  ```
  That command add webpack and webpack cli to project dependencies.

- I also used webpack-merge to divide webpack configuration files on 3 parts:
+ I also used webpack-merge to divide webpack configuration file on 3 parts:
  - developpment,
  - production,
  - common